parnianshamsa/Image-Viewer/README.md

 # Image-Viewer
 this is a java code that can be used to select a photo and make changes to it
 # How it works
-it has 6 buttons,first you shoud choose an image then you can make the changes you want by pressing the button related to it.
+it has 6 buttons,first you shoud choose an image by adding a file adress then you can make the changes you want by pressing the button related to it.
 # features
 1.Showing the original photo
 2.Gray out the photo
 3.Change the photo size
 4.Change the light of the photo
 # Result
-\Users\ADMIN\OneDrive\Pictures\Screenshots\Screenshot (114).png